da22le123/TelegramBot/README.md

 Hello, this is the Telegram Bot that is currently being developed.
-Me, Myself and I are still enhancing the functtionality and testing the bot.
+Me, Myself and I are still enhancing the functionality and testing the bot.
 It's main purpose is to provide AI-generated images based on the text prompt.

 The Tech Stack used in this project: